Tonomine plateau – 砥峰高原

-I couldn’t find any shop around, but practical facilities for picnics are sett around the area.
+We couldn’t find any shop around, but practical facilities for picnics are set in the whole area.
 There are also toilets and a hiking trail crossing the plateau.
-I walked along that trail for a bit, reaching a small high ground from where I could behold an awesome view!
+We walked along that trail for a bit, reaching a small high ground where we could behold an awesome view.

-Hearing the chirping of small birds, watching the clouds floating in the sky, I entered in a magic and relaxed mood.
+By hearing the chirping of small birds and watching the clouds floating in the sky, we entered in a magic and relaxed mood.

 Close to the Tonomine plateau the Takeda Castle ruins, known as “the Japanese Machu Picchu” (if you see it, you can understand the reason of this name) take place.